 “If you run the simulator for two hours, that’s roughly the equivalent of running the crane for one full hour, when learning the principles and the way the machine moves,” he said.

-Three simulator manufacturers bid for the college’s business, and the CM Lab’s Vortex® Advantage construction equipment five-screen simulator was determined to be the best solution for Del Mar College because of its cost and for providing a realistic feel for the user.
+Three simulator manufacturers bid for the college’s business, and the CM Lab’s Vortex® Advantage construction equipment five-screen simulator was determined to be the best solution for Del Mar College because of its cost and its ability to provide a realistic feel for the user.

 “Many simulators are a computer screen on a table with a gamer’s joystick, and you feel like you’re playing a video game,” said Gary Griffith.
 “If you sit down at the Vortex simulator with the five screens, you actually feel like you’re in a crane.”